spoonapps/docs/reference/spoon_server/d-publish_applications.md

 	Minimum Width (smallest Spoon_FeedWidth allowed): 120px
 	Minimum Height (smallest Spoon_FeedHeight allowed): 42px

-A Spoon Button has no limit on the maximum width and height
+A Spoon Button has no limit on the maximum width and height.

 #### Publish Using Third-Party Software